 You can show tailor-made content directly to your customers with custom guides powered by WordPress.
 This can include anything from help articles to talk tracks to sales pitches.

 How to display your own content

-If you want to show your own custom content in the Guides area of Business App, you need to connect Guides to your own wordpress blog.
+If you want to show your own custom content in the Guides area of the Business App, you need to connect Guides to your own WordPress blog.
 Once configured, Guides content will display articles from your own blog.
 You can also ensure Guides only displays certain WordPress articles using tags.

 Adding your WordPress blog's URL